Zaya6/star_raider/Documents/Gameplay.md

 		- Leaving levels when opened on the player
 		- Search Trap
 		- Disable Trap
+5. **Star Herding**
+   * When the player equips their herding staff, stars will follow them when the player moves within one space of a star.
+When the player unequips their staff the star will wait for the player.
+If a star is attacked during this time the star will run away and go to a random spot on the map.
+   * *Note, Stars will only run away if attacked while the player does not have their herding staff equipped.
+If a star becomes separated more than one space and they're attacked, they will run away regardless of Nova using the staff.
+This means if the player has a line of stars, they should be very careful.*

-**The Region Select** should behave like a normal application, clicking on a region should show a dialog with the current completion of the area and a confim button to travel to the location.
+**The Region Select** should behave like a normal application, clicking on a region should show a dialog with the current completion of the area and a confirm button to travel to the location.
 This should happen for raiding levels and special maps.

-## Fast Travel
+## 1.9.
+Fast Travel
 Fast travel becomes available once Old Nan is met and she gives the player a special Parallax Gem.
 A magical gem with shifting physical properties that allows the player to shift between points in reality.
 This items is used to leave levels early and opens up the multiple regions to be visited.